rsj001/melopy/README.md

 # Melopy - MIDI Generation with Transformer

+> **Note:** This project is a homework implementation.
+It is primarily for learning purposes and is absolutely **not a production-ready or capable MIDI generation model**.

 A Decoder-only GPT model for autoregressive generation of piano MIDI sequences.

 ## Features